05 Jan Tips on choosing high-quality senior care providers

 If you believe one of the caregiver’s answers is incorrect or dissatisfying, see how they respond to being corrected.
 Caregivers may need to be more agreeable as well as compassionate; this can be quite draining if this isn’t their natural state.

 Ask the following to gauge a caregiver’s bandwidth:

 - Would you be available for respite care or stay over for a long weekend?

 - What are your responsibilities outside of work?
 Do you have to account for the schedules or needs of others in your workday, or are you flexible?

 Offer potential scenarios

 Ask the prospective caregiver how they would handle various care issues that might arise and are similar to your situation.
 A few examples:

-- What would you do if my mother wakes up grumpy and doesn’t want to get dressed or eat her breakfast but she has a doctor’s appointment later that morning?
+- What would you do if my mother woke up grumpy and didn’t want to get dressed or eat her breakfast but she has a doctor’s appointment later that morning?

 - If my father is running a fever and is acting lethargic, and you think there’s blood in her urine, what would you do?
 If I’m out of town and can’t be reached, what would you do then?